grafana/grafana/docs/sources/developers/plugins/development-with-local-grafana.md

 > Note: The following method only works with a local Grafana instance and currently doesn't work with Docker.

-Running a backend plugin with a debugger is a feature that supports Visual Studio Code and GoLand out of the box, but it can also work with any other IDE or debugger.
+Running a backend plugin with a debugger is supported in Visual Studio Code and GoLand out of the box, but it can also work with any other IDE or debugger.

 You can run a backend plugin and attach a debugger to it, which allows you to set breakpoints and debug your backend plugin directly from your IDE of choice: